itfanr/ros2-wiki/Migration-Guide.md

 # Migration guide from ROS 1

 This article describes the high-level steps to migrate a ROS 1 package to ROS 2.
-It does not aim to be a step-by-step migration instruction.
+It does not aim to be a step-by-step migration instruction and is not considered the *final* "solution".
+Future versions will aim to make migration smoother and less effort up to the point that maintaining a single package from the same branch for ROS 1 as well as ROS 2

 ## Prerequisite